Avatar: In North India-

+East India

+South India

 All of these incarnations helped provide security to the world and even brought Shiva into the participation of worldly affairs.

 Avatars of Lakshmi

 Like Vishnu, his consort Lakshmi incarnates as in many forms to help provide order and to enlighten the world with her consort.
 She has many forms, and just like Parvati, some of her forms are not consistent throughout all sects and interpretations of Hinduism.
 In Vaishnavism and some interpretations of Shaktism, Lakshmi is seen as Devi herself.
 She could be every Goddess as said in Vaishnavism and some interpretations of Shaktism, or just another form of Devi as seen in other interpretations of Shaktism and in Shaivism.
 With this in mind, Lakshmi's forms include: